Waldemar Anton: Hannover 96

 During the 2015–16 season, Anton made two appearances for Hannover 96, playing in a 2–1 win against VfB Stuttgart on 27 February 2016 and a 1–0 loss against Eintracht Frankfurt on 19 March 2016.
 His first Bundesliga goal was against Borussia Mönchengladbach on 15 April 2016.

 VfB Stuttgart

-On 28 July 2020, he transferred to VfB Stuttgart on a four-year deal.
-On November 5, 2021 he extended his contract until 2025.
+On 28 July 2020, Anton transferred to VfB Stuttgart on a four-year deal.
+On 5 November 2021, he extended his contract until 2025.

+Anton became the team captain of VfB Stuttgart in August 2023 and extended his contract until 2027 on 14 January 2024.

+Borussia Dortmund

+On 8 July 2024, Anton joined fellow Bundesliga club Borussia Dortmund, signing a four-year contract, for a reported transfer fee of €22.5m.
+On 8 February 2025, Anton scored an own goal for his former club.

 International career

-Anton was a youth international for Germany.
+Anton was eligible to play for Germany, Russia and Uzbekistan.
+He was a youth international for Germany.
 He won the UEFA European Under-21 Championship in 2017 and was a runner-up in 2019.

+In March 2024, he was called up for the Germany national team ahead of the friendly matches against France and the Netherlands.
+He made his debut on 23 March 2024 against France.

+Anton was named in Germany's squad for UEFA Euro 2024.

 Personal life

-Anton was born in Uzbekistan to parents of German and Russian descent.
+Anton was born in Olmaliq, Uzbekistan, to Russia-German parents and moved to Germany at the age of two, his father is from Ekaterinburg, Russia, and his mother is Volga German.